 Click HERE to read Senator Collins’ floor remarks.

-Washington, D.C.—U.S. Senator Susan Collins joined a bipartisan group of her colleagues on the Senate floor this afternoon to urge the Senate to swiftly pass their SMART Act, which would provide $500 billion in emergency funding to every state, county, and community in the country.
+Washington, D.C.—U.S. Senator Susan Collins joined a bipartisan group of her colleagues on the Senate floor this afternoon to urge the Senate to swiftly pass the SMART Act she co-sponsored, which would provide $500 billion in emergency funding to every state, county, and community in the country.

-During the colloquy, Senators Collins, Bob Menendez (D-NJ), Bill Cassidy (R-LA) and Cory Booker (D-NJ) emphasized the urgent need to advance legislation they introduced on Monday with Senators Joe Manchin (D-WV) and Cindy Hyde Smith (R-MS).
-Without federal assistance, governors and local leaders have warned of deep cuts to essential services and layoffs or tax increases in order to address budget shortfalls.
+Senators Collins, Bob Menendez (D-NJ), and Bill Cassidy (R-LA) emphasized the urgent need to advance legislation they introduced earlier this year with Senators Joe Manchin (D-WV), Cindy Hyde-Smith (R-MS), and Cory Booker (D-NJ).
+Without federal assistance, governors and local leaders have warned that budget shortfalls caused by the coronavirus crisis will require deep cuts to essential services and layoffs or tax increases.

 Click HERE to read more about the SMART Act.